-Studies show that more than two thirds of people are living paycheck to paycheck at least part of the time.
+Studies show that more than two thirds of people are living the paycheck to paycheck life at least part of the time.

 That's a pretty stunning statistic!

 Keeping your head above water financially seems to be getting harder and harder every year, and there are a variety of reasons why that's happening.

-Some of it has to do with the way our attitudes have changed when it comes to money.
-Some of it is the economy we’re experiencing, and some of it is due to how the world is changing and leaving some people behind because they won’t change.
+Some of it has to do with how our attitudes about money have changed over the years.
+Some of it is due to how the world is changing, leaving some people behind because they won't change.

 You Don't Have to Struggle With Money

 Any big change in life always starts with the decision that change has to happen, no matter what.

-So what do you do if you’re living paycheck to paycheck believing there is just no way to get ahead?
+So what do you do if you're living month to month, and it seems there is no way to get ahead?
 There are several steps you can take.

 The first step is to get your mind right.

-It’s easy to believe when you’re living from paycheck to paycheck that that’s just the way things are and that’s the way it always will be.
+It's easy to believe when you're living paycheck to paycheck that that's just the way things are and that's how it will always be.

 But that doesn't have to be the case.

-There is a way to get off the paycheck to paycheck treadmill and overcome the mindset that comes with living in that mode forever.
+There is a way to get off the paycheck to paycheck treadmill and overcome the mindset that comes with it.

-Figure Out Why You’re Living From Paycheck to Paycheck
+Figure Out Why You're Living Paycheck to Paycheck

-Once you make the effort to get your mind and your thought processes moving in the right direction, you have to decide that you’re done living hand to mouth and you’re going to change your financial situation no matter what it takes.
+Once you make the effort to get your mind and thought processes moving in the right direction, you have to decide you're done struggling financially.
+It's time to decide you're going to change your financial situation no matter what it takes.

-Now that you have made the decision that you’re never going back, then you have to figure out what it is that caused the situation in the first place.
+Once you make the decision that you're never going back, then you have to figure out why it happened in the first place.

 Here are some of the common reasons: